ShengHuaWu/ObserveKeyboardNotifications/README.md

     scrollView.scrollIndicatorInsets = contentInset
 }
 ```
-It's a very typical solution to handle keyboard's notifications.
+This is a very typical solution to handle keyboard's notifications.

 ### A More Swifty Way
 So, what's the problem?
 The first problem is there are actually [many other values](https://developer.apple.com/reference/uikit/uiwindow/keyboard_notification_user_info_keys) inside notification's `userInfo`, such as the animation curve and the animation duration, and they are necessary for several situations.
 Secondly, we don't want to spread optional chaining and force casting over our codebase because they are error prone.
-However, it's possible to improve our solution.
+However, it's possible to improve our solution with a swifty way.
-First of all, let's introduce a generic struct `NotifictaionDescriptor`.
+First of all, let's introduce a generic struct called `NotifictaionDescriptor`.
 It stores the notification name and a closure used to convert the notification into a generic payload.
 ```
 struct NotificationDescriptor<Payload> {